-Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion read with Annexure - I forming part of this report, the Company has, during the audit period covering the financial year ended on March 31, 2022, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter.
+Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion read with Annexure - I forming part of this report, the Company has, during the audit period covering the financial year ended on March 31, 2023, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter.

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on March 31, 2022 according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on March 31, 2023 according to the provisions of:

 - i.
 The Companies Act, 2013 ("the Act") and the rules made there under as applicable; - ii.
 The Securities Contracts (Regulation) Act, 1956 ("SCRA") and the rules made there under; - iii.
 The Depositories Act, 1996 and the Regulations and Bye-laws framed there under; - iv.
 The Foreign Exchange Management Act, 1999 (FEMA) and the rules and regulations made there under to the extent of Foreign Direct Investment; - v.
-The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ("SEBI Act"): - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018; - d) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Listing Agreement entered with BSE Limited; and - vi.
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ("SEBI Act"):- - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011: - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018; - The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Listing Agreement entered with BSE Limited; and - vi.
 The Revised Secretarial Standards issued by the Institute of Company Secretaries of India.

-During the period under review, the Company has complied with the provisions of the Act, Rules made there under, Regulations, Guidelines etc. mentioned above.
+During the period under review, the Company has complied with the provisions of the Act, Rules made there under, Regulations, Guidelines etc. mentioned above except the Company has not appointed Chief Financial Officer (Key Managerial Personnel) under Section 203 of the Companies Act, 2013.